danchaliya/danchaliya/README.md

 ### - 👋 Hello!
 My name is Divesh Anchaliya.
-### -📚 I am a freshman at Elon University majoring in Computer Science and Economics.
+### -📚 I am a sophmore at Elon University majoring in Computer Science and Mathematics
-### - 🔭 I’m currently working on building an API
+### - 🔭 I’m currently working on building a todo app using the Elon SOC API
-### - 🌱 I'm currently learning Routers and Subrouting
+### - 🌱 I'm currently learning Java
-### - 👨🏻‍💻 Languages I know are: Python
+### - 👨🏻‍💻 Languages I know are: Python, Go, some Java
 ### - 🥈 Hobbies: Tennis, Model UN, League of Legends
 ### - 📫 How to reach me: divesh.nc@gmail.com